All Family Law, All Around Georgia, All Around the WorldSM

 Work With An Attorney Who Understands What Special Needs Children Need

 At The Manely Firm, P.C., we have extensive experience helping parents and their children create parenting and timesharing plans that take into consideration the unique necessities of special needs children.
 We will work with you to structure the type of plan that accounts for your child’s needs and your ability to provide.
-Call 866-687-8561 and set up a time to talk about your situation.
-We offer a consultation.
-Serving Marietta and the extended Atlanta area.
-You can also reach the firm via website email.
+Contact us at 844-283-7655 to schedule a consultation and discuss your situation.
+We are proud to serve Marietta and the wider Atlanta area.
+Alternatively, you can reach us through the contact form on our website.